 In case anyone claims I exaggerate or indulge in too much self-pity: I recall patients in a support group comparing their mould illness with other ailments they had endured.
 For a soldier wounded with broken bones and burns over two-thirds of his body?
 Mould was worse.
 Lung cancer with part of their lung removed plus over a metre of their bowel and a major tachycardia event during the operation?
 Mould was worse.
 Scalp ripped off, five fractures in their spine, and severe vertigo for two years following a car crash?
 Mould still won.
 Traumatic brain injury, skull fracture, and even a brain haemorrhage?
 That was described as desirable compared to the thought of enduring CIRS again.

-Few friends will ever—could ever—understand this journey fully, although some will eventually be surprised to realise their own struggles are related.
+Few friends will ever—could ever—understand this journey fully, although a few will eventually be surprised to realise their own struggles are related.
 And that just making my peace with the price I’ve paid in every aspect of my life has been as herculean an ordeal as the illness itself.

 Despite all of this, we are the fortunate ones.
 Yes, truly.
 We found the correct diagnosis, could afford to move home and access proper treatment, and our family was not ripped apart by either ill health, financial strain, divorce, or even suicide.
 My incredible wife somehow held our family together through all of this when I was physically present but otherwise absent—lost to a traumatised and disordered mind.
 And several friends and family members were incredibly understanding, a few displaying a compassion and quiet empathy that I can only envy.
 What is more, my daughter and I responded well to the few treatments that are known for this under-recognised illness: For those diagnosed and treated early enough, a full recovery is often possible.